 Peanut butter and I get along a little bit too well for me to eat it regularly.
 There was a time when me and a jar of Jif and a sleeve of saltine crackers would hang out and watch prime time reality TV shows.
 The three of us had our nightly routine, which led to many empty jars and even more extra pounds.

-Fortunately, I no longer consume peanut butter by the jar-full, but the old habit runs deep and every now and then, the urge to grab the jar and a fork hits me just so.
-Switching to an all-natural peanut butter certainly helps, but so does creating a “no peanut butter for Tiff” rule.
+Fortunately, I no longer consume peanut butter by the jar-full, but the old habit runs deep, and every now and then, the urge to grab the jar and a fork hits me just so.
+Switching to an all-natural peanut butter certainly helps, but so does making a “no peanut butter for Tiff” rule.

-Sure, it’s a fake rule, and there are exceptions whenever the family is having peanut butter sandwiches or dipping celery sticks in a big sticky glob, but it works for the rest of time and that’s what matters.
+Sure, it’s a fake rule, and there are exceptions whenever the family is having peanut butter sandwiches or dipping celery sticks in a big sticky glob, but it works for the rest of the time and that’s what matters.
 Because that peanut butter slope sure is a slippery one…

 The man stocked his dorm fridge with hot pockets and coke, ate at his favorite pizza joint regularly (I’m sure having a part-time job there didn’t help), and indulged with the occasional cheese-steak.
 I know he thinks fondly of those days because he still gets a nostalgic twinkle in his eyes when we talk about hot pockets… although now we’re talking about how awful they taste and the fake ingredients they’re made of.

-It’s been a long time since I’ve even laid eyes on a box of hot pockets, but thanks to Amazon, we can read the MASSIVE list of 50+ ingredients that make up a hot pocket.
+It’s been a long time since I’ve laid eyes on a box of hot pockets, but thanks to Amazon, we can read the MASSIVE list of 50+ ingredients that make up a hot pocket.
 Since Mr. Crumbs is a purest, we’re going with the classic pepperoni pizza flavor: